Everyday Emergency: The MSF podcast

 Earlier in 2016, paediatric nurse Johanna Bosowski embarked on her first mission with MSF to Agok, in northern South Sudan.

 Working on the neonatal ward, she encountered a young patient with a disease she had never seen in the UK before.
-In the eigth episode of Everyday Emergency, Johanna talks about how she treats her first ever tetanus patient, and how she coped running the ward.
+In the eighth episode of Everyday Emergency, Johanna talks about how she treats her first-ever tetanus patient, and how she coped running the ward.

 Episode Seven: "All I need is a metre of rope"